-Communicating Public Health in a Changing Landscape
+Communicating Public Health in the Changing Landscape of the Anti-Vaxx movement

 Some of you may already be aware of the latest Netflix documentary Behind the Curve.
 It focuses on a group of conspiracy theorists who persist in believing that the earth is flat.
 The film has attracted a lot of positive reviews and some critics have made the link between this group of people, in denial of scientific consensus, with those who are part of the Anti-Vaxx community.
 The issue of vaccination is currently a hot topic with childhood diseases such as measles on the rise again.
 Indeed, it is perhaps no coincidence that during #worldimmunizationweek (traditionally the last week of April), US President Donald Trump, somewhat surprisingly, announced to reporters outside the White House that: